Competition

 Want to start preparing?
 Here are some recommended resources:

 - 📘 Brain Facts — the official Brain Bee study guide, published by the Society for Neuroscience.
 Available for free as a PDF, ePUB, or audiobook.
-This is your single most important resource.
+This is the primary study resource and should be studied thoroughly.

 - 📕 “Neuroscience: Exploring the Brain” by Bear, Connors & Paradiso — a comprehensive introductory textbook widely used in university courses.
-Helpful for deeper understanding, but not required.
+Chapter 7 Appendix is a required resource for studying neuroanatomy.
+A handout will be provided by the organizing committee.
+The remainder of the textbook is helpful for deeper understanding, but not required.

 - 💻 Online courses on Coursera and Khan Academy — free courses covering neuroscience fundamentals.
 We particularly recommend Understanding the Brain: The Neurobiology of Everyday Life from the University of Chicago as a great starting point.